fixingthenet/fxnet-fs-nodejs/README.md

 Stores files on the local filesystem.
 Runs filesystem native commands.
 This is currently a one way street (already exisintg files are ignored).
 ### HashedLocal
-Doesn't care about directories but just cars about data.
+Doesn't care about directories but just cares about data.
 So files are stored in files like "01f/78b/e6f/7cad02658508fe4616098a9-550".

 Pros